Werner Kniesek: St. Pölten murders

 With money that he'd made in prison through the manufacture of illegal liquor, Kniesek bought a gas pistol in Vienna and on January 16, 1980 traveled by train to St. Pölten.
 There he posed as a carpet representative, and took a taxi to the Am Kupferbrunnberg settlement.
-Arbitrarily, he broke into the villa of the Altreiter family in the Fuchsenkellergasse, where 26-year-old wheelchair-bound Walter Altreiter was living.
+Arbitrarily, he broke into the villa of the Altreiter family in the Fuchsenkellergasse, where 26-year-old wheelchair-using Walter Altreiter was living.
 Kniesek held Walter captive in the house.
 When Walter's 55-year-old mother Gertrude and 24-year-old sister Ingrid came home in the evening, Kniesek overwhelmed them both and bound them in the hallway.
 Since the mother believed the attack was a robbery, she presented Kniesek with a check for 20,000 schillings.

 Shortly thereafter, Kniesek tortured and strangled Walter using his bare hands.
 Dragging Walter's body from his wheelchair to his mother, Kniesek then proceeded to torture her, finally strangling Gertrude with a noose three hours later.
 Kniesek abused Ingrid for seven to eleven hours, and then strangled her as well.
 During post-mortem, Ingrid's body was found to be covered with welts, hematomas, and dozens of burn marks.
-Before she died, Ingrid answered a telephone call from her fiancé.
+Before she died, Ingrid answered a telephone call from her fiancé, Lennart.
 She told him that she was in a hurry, had no time, and had to cancel a scheduled meeting.
 Kniesek is said to have been in the vicinity during the call.
 Kniesek also killed the family's cat, and laid down and fell asleep next to his victims.

 A 21-year-old lodger who lived with the Altreiters was not present during the attack only because she happened to have exchanged her day off with a colleague, and was therefore at work during the time of Kniesek's attack.